 sediment transport, water quality

 Shen, J., Wang, R., & Sisson, M. (2017) Assessment of Hydrodynamic and Water Quality Impacts for Channel Deepening in the Thimble Shoals, Norfolk Harbor, And Elizabeth River Channels.
 Special report in applied marine science and ocean engineering ; no. 454..
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5BX49
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5BX49